Meet Our Staff

 Michael D. Usdan, PhD

 Michael Usdan served as President of the Institute for Educational Leadership (IEL) from 1981 through 2001.
 As of July 1, 2001, he became a Senior Fellow at the organization.
 Before joining IEL Mr. Usdan was Connecticut’s Commissioner of Higher Education from 1978 through 1981.
-From 1974 through 1978 Michael was President of the Merrill-Palmer Institute in Detroit.
+From 1974 through 1978 he was President of the Merrill-Palmer Institute in Detroit.

 Michael received his masters and doctoral degrees from Columbia University, having previously completed his undergraduate studies at Brown University.
 He worked on the staff of the late Dr. James B. Conant in the latter’s famous studies of American education and has taught at Columbia University, City University of New York, Northwestern and Fordham Universities, and in schools in New York City and White Plains, and served as a member and president of the school board in the city of New Rochelle, New York from 1969 to 1974.